subrato29/boilerplate-cypress-lookout/README.md

 Author: Subrato Sarkar
 ------------------------------
 ```
-This is an e2e frontend testing framework
+This is an e2e functional testing framework for Web and API

 boilerplate-cypress-lookout